 - TLV in Base64 - When the first character is | the Crystal Formula automatically encodes TLV values separated by | in Base64, for example:

 - TLV without Base64 - When the first two characters are ^| then automatically encode TLV values separated by | for example:

 - Base64 - When the first character is = encode the DataToEncode in Base64 excluding the =

 Swiss QR Bill Center Override Example

-Version 2022 and greater of this product supports an easy method of encoding the swiss cross into the center of the symbol with Center Override which is a form of image overlay.
-Do not use the ErrorCorrectionLevel of 2 when using the Swiss QR; instead, use ErrorCorrectionLevel of 0 and if the symbol is too small or does not scan change the ErrorCorrectionLevel to 3.
+Version 2022 and greater of this product supports an easy method of encoding the Swiss cross into the center of the symbol with Center Override which is a form of image overlay.
+Do not use the ErrorCorrectionLevel of 2 when using the Swiss QR; instead, use the ErrorCorrectionLevel of 0, and if the symbol is too small or does not scan change the ErrorCorrectionLevel to 3.
 The LF command is inserted with the &Chr(10)& code or ~d010.

 The following image is a Swiss QR Code Example: